jemmy512/book-notes/linux/linux-mem.md

             }

             /* Mark that the PG_migrate_skip information should be cleared
              * by kswapd when it goes to sleep. kcompactd does not set the
              * flag itself as the decision to be clear should be directly
              * based on an allocation request. */ if (cc->direct_compaction)
                 cc->zone->compact_blockskip_flush = true;

             return (cc->whole_zone) ?
 COMPACT_COMPLETE : COMPACT_PARTIAL_SKIPPED;
         }

+        /* 2. proactive mode: 1. swapd is running 2. fragementation score under wmark */
         if (cc->proactive_compaction) {
             int score, wmark_low;
             pg_data_t *pgdat;